awsdocs/amazon-cloudwatch-user-guide/doc_source/appinsights-what-is.md

 Application Insights supports only REST API protocols \(v1 of the API Gateway service\)\.
 + **Amazon Elastic Container Service \(Amazon ECS\)** is a fully managed container orchestration service\.
 You can use Amazon ECS to run your most sensitive and mission\-critical applications\.
 For more information, see the [Amazon Elastic Container Service Developer Guide](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/Welcome.html)\.
 + **Amazon Elastic Kubernetes Service \(Amazon EKS\)** is a managed service that you can use to run Kubernetes on AWS without having to install, operate, and maintain your own Kubernetes control plane or nodes\.
 Kubernetes is an open\-source system for automating the deployment, scaling, and management of containerized applications\.
 For more information, see the [Amazon EKS User Guide](https://docs.aws.amazon.com/eks/latest/userguide/what-is-eks.html)\.
 + **Kubernetes on Amazon EC2**\.
 Kubernetes is open\-source software that helps you deploy and manage containerized applications at scale\.
 Kubernetes manages clusters of Amazon EC2 compute instances and runs containers on those instances with processes for deployment, maintenance, and scaling\.
-With Kubernetes you can run any type of containerized application with the same toolset on\-premises and in the cloud\.
-For more information, see [Running Kubernetes on AWS EC2](https://v1-18.docs.kubernetes.io/docs/setup/production-environment/turnkey/aws/)\.
+With Kubernetes, you can run any type of containerized application with the same toolset on\-premises and in the cloud\.
+For more information, see [Kubernetes Documentation: Getting started](https://kubernetes.io/docs/setup/)\.
 + **Amazon FSx** helps you to launch and run popular file systems that are fully managed by AWS\.
 With Amazon FSx, you can leverage the feature sets and performance of common open source and commercially\-licensed file systems to avoid time\-consuming administrative tasks\.
 For more information, see the [Amazon FSx Documentation](https://docs.aws.amazon.com/fsx/)\.
 + **Amazon Simple Notification Service \(SNS\)** is a fully\-managed messaging service for both application\-to\-application and application\-to\-person communication\.
 You can configure Amazon SNS for monitoring by Application Insights\.
 When Amazon SNS is configured as a resource for monitoring, Application Insights tracks SNS metrics to help determine why SNS messages may encounter issues or fail\.
++ **Amazon Elastic File System \(Amazon EFS\)** is a fully\-managed elastic NFS file system for use with AWS Cloud services and on\-premises resources\.
+It is built to scale to petabytes on demand without disrupting applications\.
+It grows and shrinks automatically as you add and remove files, which eliminates the need to provision and manage capacity to accommodate growth\.
+For more information, see the [Amazon Elastic File System documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AmazonEFS.html)\.

 **Related third\-party services**
 + For some workloads and applications monitored in Application Insights, **Prometheus JMX exporter** is installed using AWS Systems Manager Distributor so that CloudWatch Application Insights can retrieve Java\-specific metrics\.
 When you choose to monitor a Java application, Application Insights automatically installs the Prometheus JMX exporter for you\.

 ## Supported application components<a name="appinsights-components"></a>

 CloudWatch Application Insights scans your resource group to identify application components\.
-Components can be standalone, auto\-grouped \(such as instances in an Auto Scaling group or behind a load balancer\), or custom \(by grouping together individual EC2 instances\)\.
+Components can be standalone, auto\-grouped \(such as instances in an Auto Scaling group or behind a load balancer\), or custom \(by grouping together individual Amazon EC2 instances\)\.

 The following components are supported by CloudWatch Application Insights: